-iv).
-Roofed/Covered Structures (covered boat slips, boat lifts, boat houses)
+- ill).
+Roofed/Covered Structures (covered boat slips, boat lifts, boat houses) - a).

-a).
 A Special Permit issued by the Planning Board is required for any roofed structure related to or attached to a permanent dock.
-Roofed structures include covered boat slips, covered boat lifts, or boat houses.
+Roofed structures include covered boat slips, covered boat lifts, or boat houses.(NOTE: Boat houses are separate defined and regulated, see §148-7-1-K.1.b.ii).
 When reviewing a request for a covered structure, the Planning Board shall find that the size, placement, height, coverage area, construction materials, and visual appropriateness is necessary and reasonable for the site conditions and that it is designed and located to be close to land (based on proximity to the Lake Line) as feasible and in keeping with the surrounding area.

-b).
+Covered boat slips shall not have walls or screening.
+Footprint of covered structures that have walls (boathouses) or are open or lack rigid walls, (covered boat slips, boat hoists) shall be determined by the basic vertical framework of the covered structure not the roof edge.
+The roof edge may extend beyond the vertical walls or framework to a maximum of two feet and must be composed of approved roofing materials that do not release roof products into the water.
+No deck id allowed on the roof of a covered boat slip. - b).
 Dimensional standards.